 As trust in social institutions spirals down and people feel more isolated, is the social contract battered beyond repair?
 Trust in governments, media, church, science are plummeting — replaced by trust in complete strangers’ 5-star reviews.

 As disruptive forces push us to recalibrate trust, neuroeconomist Paul Zak draws on deep research on the moral and economic value of trust… to help us learn how to weather the storms of this trust revolution.
 Perhaps because of these radical changes, trust is invaluable today.
-As Zak says, “trust as a key aspect of culture and we know affects engagement and performance.”
+As Zak says, “trust is a key aspect of culture, we know it affects engagement and performance.”
 In terms of business, organizations with high trust are 27 times as likely to have high performance, so leaders have an urgent need for a way through the rising sea of mistrust.

 by Joshua Freedman